cguy777/DumbSyslogSystem/README.md

 ## DumbSyslogViewer

 DumbSyslogViewer is a Java based desktop app that displays and filters logs in real-time.
-If you're on windows, you can download DumbSyslogViewer pre-packaged with a JVM with a native windows launcher so you don't have to separately install Java.
+If you're on windows, you can download DumbSyslogViewer pre-packaged with a JVM and a native windows launcher so you don't have to separately install Java.

 There are three main components to DumbSyslogViewer:
 - Syslog viewer